-Cyber security can seem like a really complicated topic to understand but if you take it step by step you can quickly become well informed.
+We know from our conversations that Cyber Security can seem like a really complicated topic to understand but if you take it step by step you can quickly become well informed.

-Our security 101 guide below will provide you with a great starting point for what you need to know.
+Our security 101 guide and downloads below will provide you with a great starting point for what you need to know.

-People don’t keep passwords as securely as they should (as you can see from this video) and so even having a strong password doesn’t completely protect you.
+People don’t keep passwords as securely as they should and so even having a strong password doesn’t completely protect you.

 But two-factor authentication helps to solve this problem.